-In July 2015, the Company and Marlin Gold Mining Ltd. ("Marlin Gold") entered into a letter of intent which resulted in a share purchase agreement on October 8, 2015 ("Share Purchase Agreement"), whereby the Company acquired 100% of the shares of Marlin Gold's wholly owned subsidiary, Oro Silver Resources Ltd. ("Oro Silver"), which owns 100% of the El Compas gold-silver project located in Zacatecas, Mexico, in exchange for 19 million common shares of the Company, which closed on October 30, 2015.
-The terms of the agreement included the following:

-- On each of the first three anniversaries of the closing date of the agreement, 55 troy ounces of gold (or the US dollar equivalent) shall be paid by the Company to Marlin Gold or to any of its subsidiaries; - Certain mineral concessions named Altiplano included a 3% NSR royalty and a buy back option.
-Marlin Gold retained the Altiplano royalty and buy back option, and will receive a 1.5% NSR on all non-Altiplano claims that currently have no royalties associated with them; - Marlin Gold invested CAD\$100,000 in the Company's private placement for 1.67 million units at CAD\$0.06 per unit with each unit comprised of one common share and one-half of one common share purchase warrant; each whole warrant is exercisable to acquire one common share at an exercise price of CAD\$0.08 per share until October 30, 2018; and - Marlin Gold nominated one person, namely, Mr. Akiba Leisman, to the Company's Board of Directors.
+On October 8, 2015, the Company entered into the Agreement for the Purchase of all the Shares of Oro Silver Resources Ltd. ("Oro Silver") with Marlin Gold Mining Ltd. ("Marlin Gold") which closed on October 30, 2015 (the "Share Purchase Agreement").
+As consideration the Company issued 19 million common shares to Marlin Gold to acquire a 100% interest in Marlin Gold's wholly-owned subsidiary, Oro Silver, which owns the El Compas project through its wholly owned Mexican subsidiary, Minera Oro Silver de Mexico SA de CV ("Minera Oro Silver").
+On each of the first three anniversaries of the closing date of the Share Purchase Agreement, 55 troy ounces of gold (or the U.S. dollar equivalent) shall be paid by the Company to Marlin Gold or to any of its subsidiaries.
+Certain mineral concessions named Altiplano included a 3% NSR royalty and a buy back option.
+Marlin Gold retained the Altiplano royalty and buy back option, and shall receive a 1.5% NSR on all non-Altiplano claims that currently have no royalties associated with them.
 The closing of the Share Purchase Agreement resulted in Marlin Gold becoming an Insider of the Company, at that time, by virtue of having a 10.79% interest in the Company as at the closing date of October 30, 2015.

+Management's Discussion and Analysis For the Year ended December 31, 2017 (expressed in United States dollars)

-The El Compas property is a fully permitted gold silver project located in Zacatecas, Mexico, and is comprised of 24 concessions totaling 3,900 hectares.
-The project is supported by a lease agreement with the Zacatecas state government for the nearby La Plata processing facility, which is fully permitted as a flotation based operation including a permitted tailings management facility and with a capacity of 500 tpd.
+The El Compas property was a fully permitted gold silver project located in Zacatecas, Mexico, and was comprised of 24 concessions totaling 3,900 hectares.
+The project was supported by a lease agreement with the Zacatecas state government for the nearby La Plata processing facility, which was fully permitted as a flotation based operation including a permitted tailings management facility and with a capacity of 500 tpd.